maki-recommender/maki-api/README.md

 `MAKI_MaxRecommendations`

-**Description:** Maximum number of recommendation that a user can get in a single request (Max value of k url parameter)
+**Description:** Maximum number of recommendations that a user can get in a single request (Max value of k url parameter)

 **Default:** 100